 JAX Cooking Studio believes that children (and adults!) are most-likely to develop confidence in the kitchen through hands-on work.
 For this reason, we will be keeping the children very busy making recipes in the kitchen.
 The Studio Rules are meant to safeguard the children and prevent the possibility of unexpected substances ending up in our food!

-Never attempt to catch any falling objects (specifically knives!)
+- Never attempt to catch any falling objects (especially knives!)

 - Acknowledge all spills, and clean them up immediately

 - Never place cooked food where raw food has been placed or stored

 - Use pot holders when handling hot pots and pans

 - Don’t put water on a kitchen fire